-- 1. All caregivers are to be familiar with the definitions of child abuse (see below). - 2.
-If a caregiver suspects that a child has been abused, the following steps are to be followed: - Report the suspected abuse to your supervisor. - Do not interview the child regarding the suspected abuse.
-Trained personnel will handle the interview process. - Do not discuss the suspected abuse.
-It is important that all information about the suspected child abuse (alleged victim and abuser) be kept confidential. - Caregivers reporting suspected child abuse will be asked to complete the Suspected Child Abuse Report provided by their supervisor.
+All caregivers are to be familiar with the definitions of child abuse (see below).

+- If a caregiver suspects that a child has been abused, the following steps are to be followed: - Report the suspected abuse to your supervisor - o Do not interview the child regarding the suspected abuse.
+Trained personnel will handle the interview process. - Do not discuss the suspected abuse with anyone.
+It is important that all information about the suspected child abuse (alleged victim and abuser) be kept confidential. - Caregivers reporting suspected child abuse will be asked to complete the "Suspected Child Abuse Report" provided by the supervisor.
 Confidentiality will be maintained where possible.
-This report must be completed within 24 hours of reporting the suspected abuse. - 4.
-Once a suspected child abuse case has been reported by a caregiver to a supervisor, it will be reported to the designated reporting agency. - 5.
-Whenever possible, in cases where the suspected abuser is the victim's parent that parent will be encouraged to report themselves to the Department of Social Services.
-This should be done in the presence of the supervisor or pastor to whom the abuse was originally reported.
-Both abuser and victim will also be referred to other local social services specializing in family counseling and abuse prevention.
+This report must be completed within 24 hours of reporting the suspected abuse. - Once a suspected child abuse case has been reported by a caregiver to a supervisor, it will be reported to the designated reporting agency. - Whenever possible, in cases where the suspected abuser is the victim's parent, that parent will be encouraged to report himself or herself to the Wisconsin Department of Health and Family Services.
+This should be done in the presence of the supervisor or pastor to whom the abuser was originally reported.
+Both abuser and victim will also be referred to other local social service agencies specializing in family counseling and/or prevention.